ISO 9001 ensures quality for The Code Company's digital publishing clients

 ESLint is the Javascript counterpart to PHPCS.
 We use it in the same manner to check compliance.

-ESLint works a little differently to PHPCS in that we normally include it as a development dependency in our Node Package Manager (npm).
-We’ll then run it from within our theme.
+ESLint works a little differently from PHPCS in that we normally include it as a development dependency in our Node Package Manager (npm).
+We then run it from within our theme.

 This process is normally a little more straightforward as we run for the entire theme, like this: